 Staff Writer – JumpCut Play – January 2021 – Present.

 Freelance News Writer – Thumbsticks – February 2021 – Present.

 Contributor – BBC The Social Gaming – January 2020 – Present.

 Critical Film and Gaming Analysis.

-I specialise in features and reviews, with an adoration for exploring film and video games in a more serious light.
+I have experience in news, features and review writing, with an adoration for exploring film and video games in a more serious light.

 Podcast Hosting and Production.

 I fell in love with podcasting after launching The Film Aspect last February.
 From planning out episodes months in advance to organising guests, editing on Adobe Audition to just losing myself in a conversation about a topic.

 I have experience self-shooting and presenting across news-styled packages and music videos (and even a wedding video for good measure).
 I specialise however, in video editing, with over five years experience using Premiere Pro, and light experience with the remaining Adobe Suite.